-Situation: The Broadway Corridor Study by MIT DUSP students in 2019 found that 71% of the current residential units in the study area are inhabited by only one or two people.
+Situation: 71% of the current residential units in the Broadway Corridor study area are inhabited by only one or two people.
 That housing, mostly over 60 years old, was designed to house more people in larger families.
 We need to build new units appropriate for the peoples' needs who are now using those family size units.
 There is clearly an unmet market for housing for individuals and couples in that area.
 There is also a market in Arlington for older residents who want to stay in town but want a smaller unit that may be handicapped accessible, near public transit and near shopping and cafes.